Open-EO/openeo.org/documentation/1.0/cookbook/README.md

 fs.writeFileSync("./process.json", process);
 ```

-**Note:** The above description only works with NodeJS.
-To do the same in a browser, methodology must be adjusted.
+**Note:** The code to store a file only works with NodeJS.
+Browsers can't write files to disk.

 </template>
 </CodeSwitcher>